ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

 | **Raven/Prefetcher/FetchingDocumentsFromDiskTimeout** | ![Yes](images\tick.png) | ![Yes](images\tick.png) |
 | **Raven/Prefetcher/MaximumSizeAllowedToFetchFromStorage** | ![Yes](images\tick.png) | ![Yes](images\tick.png) |

+{INFO:Information}

-{NOTE **Raven/ActiveBundles** can be changed after database has been created, but any changes may cause unexpected stability issues and are HIGHLY unrecommended.
-Please activate bundles only when creating new database. /}
+- **Raven/ActiveBundles** can be changed after database has been created, but any changes may cause unexpected stability issues and are HIGHLY unrecommended.
+Please activate bundles only when creating new database.

-{NOTE **Raven/Encryption** settings can only be provided when database is being created.
+- **Raven/Encryption** settings can only be provided when database is being created.
 Changing them later will cause DB malfunction.
-More about `Encryption` bundle can be found [here](../bundles/encryption). /}
+More about `Encryption` bundle can be found [here](../bundles/encryption).

+{INFO/}

 ## Related articles